mifkata/tu-varna-gamedev-catalogue/README.md

 pnpm migration:generate migrations/AddUserTable
 ```

 **Note on seeding:** The `pnpm seed` command will clear existing data and populate the database with 30 games from 10 major developers, along with categories and inventory records.
-Use this for development and testing purposes.
+Use this for development and testing purposes only.

 ### Testing